Case Study

 What I took away from this work

 This project reinforced something I keep coming back to: the way you frame the problem determines the quality of the solution.
-If we'd stayed in the "close the plan mix gap" framing, we would have likely shipped a dark pattern, a pre-selected premium plan designed to extract revenue.
-Reframing it as an informed-choice problem led us to a solution that was better for customers, better for partner relationships, and better for revenue.
+Staying in the "close the plan mix gap" framing would have likely produced a dark pattern.
+Reframing it as an informed-choice problem led to a solution better for customers, partners, and revenue.

-I also learned how much it matters to build persuasive cases in the language your stakeholders speak.
-The design team knew opt-in was the right principle.
-But "it's the right thing to do" doesn't move a business development team.
-"It protects partner relationships and long-term retention" does.
+I also learned to build persuasive cases in the language stakeholders speak.
+The design team knew opt-in was right.
+But "it's the right thing to do" doesn't move a biz dev team — "it protects partner relationships and retention" does.

-Being the first dedicated designer on a product area taught me how much of design leadership happens before you ever open a design tool: defining a strategy, building shared understanding of the user journey, and creating the conditions for good design decisions down the line.
+Being the first dedicated designer on a product area taught me how much design leadership happens before you open a design tool: defining strategy, building shared understanding, and creating conditions for good decisions.